Facts for the media

 Dementia describes different brain disorders that trigger a loss of brain function.
 These conditions are all usually progressive and eventually severe.

-Alzheimer's disease is the most common type of dementia, affecting 62 per cent of those diagnosed.
+Alzheimer's disease is the most common type of dementia, affecting between 50 and 75 per cent of those diagnosed.

-Other types of dementia include; vascular dementia affecting 17 per cent of those diagnosed, mixed dementia affecting 10 per cent of those diagnosed.
+Other types of dementia include; vascular dementia affecting up to 20 per cent of those diagnosed, frontotemporal dementia affecting 2 per cent and dementia with Lewy bodies between 10 and 15 per cent.

 Symptoms of dementia include memory loss, confusion and problems with speech and understanding.
 Dementia is a terminal condition.